Felimida luteopunctata (Gantès, 1962)

 - Luteopunctata.
 From Latin “luteus”, yellow + “punctatus”, pointed, punctuated, with spots.

 Originally described from Morocco, it is considered an Atlantic species which has only been recorded extending into the Mediterranean as far as the Straits of Gibraltar, where it has been reported, in the Atlantic coast of Northern Africa down to Senegal (Poddubetskaia, 26/05/2003 in Sea Slug Forum 2010).
-Possibly present in the Canary Islands but the subject is still discussed.
+Also present in the Canary Islands where it was known as Felimida rodomaculata.

 | : OBIS|